White dwarf eccentricity fluctuation and dissipation by AGB convection: Summary and discussion

 Although we focused here on radio observations of white dwarfs around millisecond pulsars, our results may be applied to overflowing AGB stars (and their white dwarf remnants) orbiting other types of stars as well.
-Specifically, the \textit{Gaia} mission has recently uncovered a population of white dwarf--main sequence wide binaries that could have formed similarly \citep{Shahaf2024,Yamaguchi2024}.
-Another example is the class of self-lensing binaries found by the \textit{Kepler} spacecraft, which lie relatively close to (and below) the Roche-lobe filling $P(m_{\rm c})$ line of AGB stars \citep{KruseAgol2014,Kawahara2018,Belloni2024_koi,Yamaguchi2024_KIC}.
+Specifically, the \textit{Gaia} mission has recently uncovered a population of white dwarf--main sequence wide binaries that could have formed similarly \citep{Hallakoun2024,Shahaf2024,Yamaguchi2024}. \citet{Yamaguchi2024_sample} studied a sample of such stars with white dwarf masses $m_{\rm c}>0.6\,{\rm M}_{\sun}$, similar to our sample of massive white dwarfs in Fig. \ref{fig:ep}.
+Interestingly, the measured eccentricities of these stars $e\sim 10^{-2}-10^{-1}$ lie above our upper limit for stable mass transfer (Fig. \ref{fig:obs}), but they fit our empirical $e\propto P^{3/2}$ relation for the post common envelope eccentricity (Fig. \ref{fig:ep}).
+Another recent example is the class of self-lensing binaries found by the \textit{Kepler} spacecraft, which lie relatively close to (and below) the Roche-lobe filling $P(m_{\rm c})$ line of AGB stars \citep{KruseAgol2014,Kawahara2018,Belloni2024_koi,Yamaguchi2024_KIC}.
+The high eccentricities of barium stars present a related long-standing puzzle \citep{Jorissen1998,Pols2003}.
+Specifically, natal white dwarf kicks due to asymmetric mass loss at the end of the AGB phase have been proposed as a possible solution \citep{Heyl2007,Izzard2010,Stone2015,ElBadryRix2018}.
+Whether or not similar kicks affect the eccentricities of binary millisecond pulsars remains to be tested.